-There are many steps to processing hemp into a consumer level product.
+There are many steps to processing hemp into a consumer-level product.
 One of the most critical, in terms of making a clean product, is winterization.
-No, this isn’t what your dad does to the lawn mower every fall.
-Winterization is a process that removes undesirable elements extracted from hemp, for example, fats, waxes and lipids.
-Without winterization these elements cause the final product to be cloudy, darker and have an unpleasant taste.
+No, this isn’t what your dad does to the lawnmower every fall.
+Winterization is a process that removes undesirable elements extracted from hemp, for example, fats, waxes, and lipids leaving behind clean, consumable CBD oil.
+Without CBD winterization, these unwanted materials would cause the final product to be cloudy, darker, and have an unpleasant taste.

 The next step is to place the mixture in vessels that use paper filters to remove the frozen fats, waxes and lipids.
-The actual CBD oil remains with the alcohol solution, and passes through the filter while the frozen undesirable parts are caught by it.
-The photo below shows what a filter will look like after having the solution pass through it:
+The actual CBD oil remains with the alcohol solution and passes through the filter while the frozen undesirable parts are caught by it.
+The photo below shows what a filter will look like after the solution passes through it.

 When properly winterized, the filters will catch all of the frozen plant waxes from the oil, leaving them sitting on top.
-Once a pass is compete, the filters and waxes are discarded.
+Once the pass is complete, the filters and waxes are discarded.
 The clean oil flows through the filter into a collection vessel where it is refrozen for more passes.
-We winterize multiple times just to make sure that our oil is 100% clean!
+We winterize multiple times just to make sure that our oil is 100 percent clean!

-So wait, even though the oil is CO2 extracted, it will still contain alcohol?
+So wait, even though the winterized oil is CO2 extracted, it will still contain alcohol?

 Nope!
 The alcohol is just used to thin the CBD oil in order to properly filter it.
 Once it’s been filtered and the undesirable elements have been removed, it’s time to remove the alcohol.
 This is done with a piece of equipment called a rotary evaporator (rotovap).